Frans Snyders: Life

 In the period 1636–1638, he was one of the Antwerp artists who assisted Rubens in a large commission for decorations for the hunting pavilion Torre de la Parada of Philip IV of Spain.
 The two artists also worked together on decorations for the Royal Alcazar of Madrid and the royal Buen Retiro Palace in Madrid.
 Snyders painted about 60 hunting paintings and animal pieces after designs by Rubens.
 In 1639 Rubens and Snyders received a follow-up commission for an additional 18 paintings for the hunting pavilion.

 After Peter Paul Rubens' death Snyders acted as one of the appraisers of the inventory of Rubens' collection.

 In the years 1641 and 1642 Snyders traveled with other artists to the Dutch Republic.
 In 1646 Snyders was probably in Breda working on a commission.
 Snyders became a widower in 1647.
-He died himself on 19 August 1657 in Antwerp.
+He died on 19 August 1657 in Antwerp.
 He died childless and bequeathed his fortune to his sister, a beguine.
-The Antwerp art dealer Matthijs Musson acquired his extensive art collection which included works of leading 16th and 17th century Flemish and Dutch artists such as Rubens, Anthony van Dyck, Hendrick van Balen, Jan Breughel the Elder, Pieter Bruegel the Elder, Joos van Cleve, Coninxloo, Jacob Foppens van Es, Willem Claeszoon Heda, Jacob Jordaens, Lucas van Leyden, Jan Lievens, Lambert Lombard, Jan Massys, Joachim Patinir, Adriaen van Utrecht, and Frans Ykens.
+The Antwerp art dealer Matthijs Musson acquired his extensive art collection which included works of leading 16th and 17th century Flemish and Dutch artists such as Rubens, Anthony van Dyck, Hendrick van Balen, Jan Breughel the Elder, Pieter Bruegel the Elder, Joos van Cleve, Coninxloo, Jacob Foppens van Es, Willem Claeszoon Heda, Jacob Jordaens, Lucas van Leyden, Jan Lievens, Lambert Lombard, Jan Massys, Joachim Patinir, Adriaen van Utrecht and Frans Ykens.